Saar25/PlanetEngine/README.md

 ### Model

-holds the mesh with some attributes, like texture or transform
+Holds the mesh with some attributes, like texture or transform

 ```kotlin
 class Model3D(override val mesh: Mesh3D, val transform: SimpleTransform) : Model {